grap/odoo-addons-intercompany-trade/intercompany_trade_account/README.rst

 In intercompany trade context:

-* Purchase orders can not be invoice
+* Purchase orders can not be invoiced
 * Incoming Pickings can not be invoiced

 Roadmap / Issues
 ----------------

-* Some tests are disabled for the time being.
+* For the time being, invoices validation process is quite hard because Odoo uses workflow, where context can not be passed easily.
-* Could be great to rename this module into intercompany_trade_transaction for generic, and depending officialy from purchase, sale, account and merging with intercompany_trade_stock.
+  To do in V10 : simplify this module, removing _CUSTOMER_ALLOWED_FIELDS system.

 Contributors
 ------------